-If you are finding prices really high on your proposed dates chances are a conference is in town (see below).
+If you are finding prices really high on your proposed dates chances are a convention is in town (see below).
 Consider shifting dates and you may find prices plummet!

 What are Crowds like in February?

 February is the quietest month of the year, however, good years still see over 3 million people visit the city, they’re really just isn’t a true quiet month.
-The dwindling tourist numbers are vastly boosted by the flood of conference-goers though so the tourist areas during the day can feel very quiet but in the evenings the conference-goers can flood out into the casinos, bars, and restaurants.
+The dwindling tourist numbers are vastly boosted by the flood of convention-goers though so the tourist areas during the day can feel very quiet but in the evenings the convention-goers can flood out into the casinos, bars, and restaurants.
 Buffets near a large convention can be particularly overrun at kicking out time!

 Again careful planning is essential and if you dodge any big events Vegas gets about as close to quiet as it is going to in February.

 Will it Rain in Las Vegas in February?

 It really is impossible to say.
 As we mentioned above the amount of rain received during February is random.
 Some years it’s a soggy month, other dry as a bone.
 The rain during February does not come from local systems, instead, it rains when large weather systems push inland and this is not very predictable.
 If a large system moves in you are liable to get rain, if not it will be clear and dry.

 When rain does come it’s prolonged and can be very heavy.
 Flooding does occur, and a few days of outdoor activities can be lost.
 The Strip is a pretty miserable place when the rain comes.
 Solace can be found in the climate-controlled casino walls, however, where no clue as to what is happening outside is perceptible.

 The fact is you may arrive to find a warm sunny and present Vegas during Feb, but there are no guarantees, plan accordingly and if great weather is really important, pick a different month or destination.
 If you are happy exploring the Cities vast interiors a lot of fun awaits in vegas in Feb, year-round in fact!